About

 Development so far has taken place across different sites including Digital Arts Studios (Belfast) and Cork School of Music, and has involved an expanding group of collaborators.

-The programme combines a live show of MarkSynth’s computational drawing with physical drawing in response to music by artist Heidi Nguyen.
+The programme combined a live presentation of MarkSynth’s computational drawing with physical drawing in response to music by artist Heidi Nguyen.